 A diesel generator is recommended for use in situations where the power supply is continuous, that is, in cases where systems must operate uninterruptedly.
 Hence these generators are widely used in events, hypermarkets, construction, hospitals, and in many other contexts where energy is indispensable.

 Diesel is a fuel derived from petroleum, which is obtained by distilling it at elevated temperatures, between 250°C and about 350°C. Besides being used in generators, it is also used in automobiles, machinery, trucks, boats, etc. It is a fuel that has the advantage, among others, of granting high performance to the equipment that uses it.

 If you want to buy an energy generator it is important that you first define the purpose of its use to determine the power required.
 On the other hand, when buying, or even before, should reflect on what type of fuel you want to use and whether you will use it continuously or not.
 In this way, you will understand which solution will be most convenient for you.
 For example, if you want to use it without interruption, it is certain that diesel generators are the best solution suited to your needs.

 Know some of the Advantages of a Diesel Generator:

-- They are equipment that present greater resistance and are also more powerful
+- They are equipment that presents greater resistance and is also more powerful;

 A diesel generator, as discussed above, has a longer life cycle compared to gasoline engines.
 However, proper maintenance and operation is essential for correct operation, without forgetting to carry out all the scheduled inspections.